Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 ```
 Here we find the file that is of 33 bytes size and is owned by the user bandit7 and belongs to the group bandit6.
+For this we use `find` command which looks through all the files recursively until it matches the specified files.

 We use 2>/dev/null to send the error output to /dev/null and not display it.
 ## Level 7 -> 8